pi3d/pi3d.github.com/sphinx/FAQ.rst

-  Depth as specified in TextBlock doesn't match up with the normal depth of 2D objects such as ImageSprite (this is different from the 2D v 3D depth difference mentioned here) Keep the TextBlock z values small and the other objects large (i.e. 0.5 may be in front of normal 2D z of 6.0 but behind 5.9 so play safe with a value of 50.0)
+  Depth as specified in TextBlock doesn't match up with the normal depth of 2D objects such as ImageSprite (this is different from the 2D v 3D depth difference mentioned above) Keep the TextBlock z values small and the other objects large (i.e. 0.5 may be in front of normal 2D z of 6.0 but behind 5.9 so play safe with a value of 50.0)